+FIGURE 21.
 Smooth Travel Exposure (STE)

+FIGURE 22.
 Satisfaction with Roads and Footpaths

-Transportation, Roads and Footpaths Performance Measures
+FIGURE 23.
+Transportation, Roads and Footpaths Performance Measures Comparison of number of performance measures met over three years

 We have undertaken ongoing management, maintenance and renewal of our transportation network.
 The network is comprised of roads, bridges (including footbridges), footpaths, carparks, streetlights, traffic signs, culvert pipes, and other associated assets.

 We have approved a Regional Land Transport Plan, which is a high level plan to guide the management of the Transportation, Roads and Footpaths group of activities.
 It outlines the key issues and direction for the activities in accordance with current national strategies and policies.

 NEW CAPITAL EXPENDITURE